1. Resource Library

 • Deducting a decrease in accounts payable amounts

 As you can tell, figuring out the indirect method of cash flow takes more than a simple formula.
-Your finance team or accountant will be able to put all the pieces together to create an accurate cash flow statement.
+Your finance team or accountant will be able to put all the pieces together to create an accurate indirect cash flow statement.

 Direct vs indirect cash flow accounting: key differences